belzecue/Terrain3D_wiki/Home.md

 See the readme for [Requirements](https://github.com/outobugi/Terrain3D#requirements) and [Installation](https://github.com/outobugi/Terrain3D#installation--setup).

+# Compatible Engine Versions

 The main branch is currently compatible with 4.1.
+The binary releases will likely work on 4.1.1 and future minor versions, and building shouldn't be an issue as long as you update godot-cpp.

-We have [tagged 4.0.3](https://github.com/outobugi/Terrain3D/releases/tag/v0.8-alpha_gd4.0.3), but are not maintaining a branch.
-As we continue to expand the code, if you wish to try and build it against 4.0, you can try by undoing [these changes](https://github.com/outobugi/Terrain3D/commit/da455147d18674d02ba4b88bd575b58de472c617).
+We have tagged [4.0.3](https://github.com/outobugi/Terrain3D/releases/tag/v0.8-alpha_gd4.0.3), but are not maintaining a branch.
+As we continue to develop the code, if you wish to try and build the current master branch against 4.0, undo [these changes](https://github.com/outobugi/Terrain3D/commit/da455147d18674d02ba4b88bd575b58de472c617).

 # Project Status